Chart Color Schemes

 Wollongong - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wollongong - East's population was approximately 18,201 as of November 2025.
-From the 2021 Census, which reported a population of 16,020 people, there has been an increase of 2,181 people (13.6%).
-This growth is inferred from the estimated resident population of 17,789 in June 2024 and an additional 749 validated new addresses since the Census date.
-The population density ratio was 3,309 persons per square kilometer, placing Wollongong - East in the upper quartile relative to national locations assessed by AreaSearch.
-Its growth of 13.6% since the 2021 census exceeded that of the SA3 area (4.0%) and the non-metro area, making it a growth leader in the region.
-Overseas migration contributed approximately 82.3% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Wollongong - East's population was around 18,201 as of November 2025.
+This showed an increase of 2,181 people from the 2021 Census figure of 16,020, reflecting a growth rate of 13.6%.
+The change was inferred from ABS estimates: Wollongong - East had an estimated resident population of 17,789 in June 2024 and gained 749 validated new addresses since the Census date.
+This resulted in a population density of 3,309 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessment.
+Wollongong - East's growth exceeded that of the SA3 area (4.0%) and non-metro areas, making it a regional growth leader.
+Overseas migration contributed approximately 82.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Wollongong - East is predicted to grow exceptionally over the period, placing it in the top 10 percent of Australian non-metropolitan areas.
-By 2041, the area is expected to grow by 14,482 persons, an increase of 77.3% in total over the 17 years.
+Based on projected demographic shifts, Wollongong - East is expected to grow exceptionally, placing it in the top 10 percent of Australian non-metropolitan areas by 2041.
+The latest annual ERP population numbers project a growth of 14,482 persons by 2041, reflecting an increase of 77.3% over the 17-year period.

 Frequently Asked Questions - Population